teracow/googliser/README.md

 ---
 ## ![#c5f015](images/lime.png) Notes

+- I wrote this scraper so that users do not need to obtain an API key from Google to download multiple images.

+- It uses [GNU Wget](https://en.wikipedia.org/wiki/Wget) as I think it's more widely available than alternatives such as [cURL](https://github.com/curl/curl).

 - To download 1,000 images, you need to be lucky enough for Google to find 1,000 results for your search term, and for those images to be available for download.
 I sometimes get more failed downloads than successful downloads (depending on what I'm searching for).
 In practice, I've never actually had Google return 1,000 results.
 Best was about 986.

 - Only [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics), [JPG](https://en.wikipedia.org/wiki/JPEG) (& [JPEG](https://en.wikipedia.org/wiki/JPEG)), [GIF](https://en.wikipedia.org/wiki/GIF), [BMP](https://en.wikipedia.org/wiki/BMP_file_format) and [ICO](https://en.wikipedia.org/wiki/ICO_(file_format)) files are available for download.